solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

    {"key1":"value1", "key2":"value2"}
    ```

-At this point, Gloo Edge is routing directly to the `echo` Lambda function.
-To configure Gloo Edge to also unwrap the JSON response from the function in the same way as an AWS ALB or AWS API Gateway, continue to the next section.
+At this point, Gloo Gateway is routing directly to the `echo` Lambda function.
+To configure Gloo Gateway to also unwrap the JSON response from the function in the same way as an AWS ALB or AWS API Gateway, continue to the next section.

 ## Transform requests and/or responses

 ### Basic request transformations

-When you use the AWS Lambda plug-in in Gloo Edge, you might want to transform requests to increase the amount of information passed to the Lambda function.
+When you use the AWS Lambda plug-in in Gloo Gateway, you might want to transform requests to increase the amount of information passed to the Lambda function.

 The request transformation injects the headers of the request into the body.
 The resulting body will be a JSON object containing two keys: 'headers', which contains the injected headers, and 'body', which contains the original body.

 Note that request transformations are incompatible with the `wrapAsApiGateway` setting, which transforms requests into the format produced by an AWS API Gateway.

-**Before you begin**: [Install Gloo Edge version 1.12.0 or later in a Kubernetes cluster]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) or [upgrade your existing installation to version 1.12.0 or later]({{% versioned_link_path fromRoot="/operations/upgrading/upgrade_steps/" %}}).
+**Before you begin**: [Install Gloo Gateway version 1.12.0 or later in a Kubernetes cluster]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) or [upgrade your existing installation to version 1.12.0 or later]({{% versioned_link_path fromRoot="/operations/upgrading/upgrade_steps/" %}}).

 1. Edit the VirtualService resource that you created in the previous section to add the `destinationSpec.aws.requestTransformation: true` setting.
    ```bash